mictra/ooprojekt2015/README.md

 # Calendar++
 Calendar++ Object-oriented project

+All meeting protocols are in the meetings folder.
+RAD and SDD documents are in the documents folder.

 NOTE ON RUNNING THE PROGRAM:

 We had troubles running the program outside the NetBeans environment.